ZeANi-SHILIX/BabiBot/README.md

 # Babi Bot: your ultimate companion on WhatsApp

 Babi Bot is a WhatsApp bot designed for effective group management and an improved user experience.
 It offers a wide range of services to users, while providing tailored solutions for students at the Lev Academic Center.
-Whether you want to optimize your WhatsApp groups, effortlessly access the bot's services, or take advantage of The resources of Lev Academic Center, Babi Bot stands as your ultimate companion.
+Whether you want to optimize your WhatsApp groups, or gain effertless access for the Lev Academic Center's student resources, Babi Bot stands as your ultimate companion.

 ## Prerequisites